Understanding the Thailand Land Registry

 • Stamp duty: 0.5% (or withholding tax, depending on the seller’s legal status)

-A new title deed is then issued in the buyer’s name.
-For leases over three years, once registered, the lease details are annotated on the reverse side of the title deed under Thailand Land Registry.
+The Land Office then issues a new title deed in the buyer’s name.
+For leases over three years, once parties complete registration, the Land Office annotates the lease details on the reverse side of the title deed under the Thailand Land Registry.

 Can rights such as usufruct and superficies be registered?

-The Civil and Commercial Code recognizes additional real rights that can be registered at the Land Office to produce legal effect under Thailand Land Registry.
-These include usufruct (Section 1417) and superficies (Section 1410), both of which are used in structuring long-term land use agreements, especially in commercial real estate.
+The Civil and Commercial Code recognizes additional real rights that parties can register at the Land Office to produce legal effect under the Thailand Land Registry.
+These include usufruct (Section 1417) and superficies (Section 1410), which parties use in structuring long-term land use agreements, especially in commercial real estate.

-A usufruct is a right granted to an individual (the usufructuary) to use and derive benefits from land owned by another person.
-It can be granted for the lifetime of the usufructuary or for a specified period, and it enables the holder to occupy the land, lease it out, or use it for profit.
-However, the ownership of the land remains with the grantor.
-For commercial purposes, usufruct agreements can provide flexibility in using land without transferring ownership, but they must be clearly drafted and registered to be enforceable.
+A usufruct grants an individual (the usufructuary) the right to use and derive benefits from land that another person owns.
+The grantor can grant it for the lifetime of the usufructuary or for a specified period, and it enables the holder to occupy the land, lease it out, or use it for profit.
+However, the grantor retains ownership of the land.
+For commercial purposes, usufruct agreements can provide flexibility in land use without transferring ownership, but parties must draft and register them clearly to ensure enforceability.

-A superficies allows a person to legally own buildings, structures, or plantations situated on land owned by someone else.
-This right is especially relevant in cases where a party invests in constructing a factory, commercial building, or infrastructure on land they do not own.
-The right of superficies separates the ownership of the land from the ownership of the building and provides long-term security, typically granted for up to 30 years, and renewable.
-Like usufruct, a superficies must be registered at the Land Office to be legally binding.
+A superficies allows a person to legally own buildings, structures, or plantations that stand on land that another person owns.
+This right is especially relevant in cases where a party invests in constructing a factory, commercial building, or infrastructure on land that they do not own.
+The right of superficies separates land ownership from building ownership and provides long-term security, which parties typically grant for up to 30 years with the option to renew.
+Like usufruct, parties must register a superficies at the Land Office for it to become legally binding.

-Both rights are not only tools of legal flexibility but also instruments that help navigate ownership limitations, secure investment, and clarify the long-term use and control of property within Thailand’s legal framework.
+These rights not only provide legal flexibility but also help parties navigate ownership limitations, secure investment, and clarify the long-term use and control of property within Thailand’s legal framework.

 Get expert legal guidance.